The idea behind eating clean is focusing on the healthiest foods in each category.

 Quinoa is a nutritious seed that has become incredibly popular in the natural health community.

 Cooked quinoa is 21.3% carbs, making it a high-carb food.
-However, it is also a good source of protein and fiber.
+However, it is also a good source of protein and fiber and the carbohydrate content is essentially all complex carbs that deliver a smaller insulin response than sugars.

 It does not contain any gluten, making it a popular alternative to wheat for those on a gluten-free diet, is also very filling since it is relatively high in fiber and protein.
-For this reason, it may aid in weight loss
+For this reason, it may aid in weight loss.
+They are also a good replacement for brown rice, which is much higher in antinutrients that can lock up vitamins and minerals and stop them from being absorbed in the body.

 Oats may be the healthiest whole grain food on the planet.